GoogleCloudPlatform/professional-services-data-validator/README.md

                         YAML Config File Path to be used for storing validations and other features.
                         See: *Running DVT with YAML Configuration Files* section [--config-file-json or -cj CONFIG_FILE_JSON]
-                        JSON Config File Path to be used for storing validations for application purposes, since we only support generating a JSON config file and all other features are exclusive for YAML config files.
+                        JSON Config File Path to be used for storing validations only for application purposes.
   [--threshold or -th THRESHOLD]
                         Float value.
 Maximum pct_difference allowed for validation to be considered a success.
 Defaults to 0.0
   [--labels or -l KEY1=VALUE1,KEY2=VALUE2]